 If you’re an expert salesperson who knows your target market extremely well and you’ve been doing this for a long time, then maybe you don’t feel the need to use scripts.

-But maybe you’re not a total expert yet… or maybe you’re leading a team of salespeople who still have some stuff to learn.
+But maybe you’re not a total expert yet… or you’re leading a team of salespeople who still have some stuff to learn.

 Either way, scripts can help.

 We’re not saying that you should stick to scripts even when the conversation takes some unexpected turns — as a salesperson, you need to be adaptable — but it’s good to have a script in front of you.
-That will help you keep the conversation moving in the right direction if it gets off the rails.
+That will help keep the conversation moving in the right direction if it gets off the rails.

 And you can click below to get your free negotiation playbook & scripts — stolen straight from the desks of expert investors and agents ;-)